Viperin: Structure

 Human viperin is a single polypeptide of 361 amino acids with a predicted molecular weight of 42 kDa.
 The N-terminal 42 amino acids of viperin forms amphipathic alpha-helix, which is relatively less conserved in different species and has a minor effect on the antiviral activity of viperin.
 The N-terminal domain of viperin is required for its localization to the ER and lipid droplets.
 Amino acids 77-209 of viperin constitute the radical S-adenosyl methionine (SAM) domain, containing four conserved motifs.
 Motif 1 has three conserved cysteine residues, CxxCxxC, which is the Fe-S binding motif and also essential for antiviral activity.
 The C-terminal 218-361 amino acids of viperin are highly conserved in different species and essential for viperin dimerization.
 The C-terminal tail appears to be critical for the antiviral activities against HCV since a C-terminal flag tagged of viperin lost its antiviral activity.

 When viperin is bound to SAM and Cytidine triphosphate (CTP) or uridine triphosphate (UTP) is used as a substrate, different kinetic parameters are achieved.
 It is predicted that the CTP substrate binds much more tightly with viperin because of the low Km value of the substrate.
 However, the overall structure of both UTP- and CTP-bound compounds are similar.
-The difference being that the uracil moiety is less effective then the cytosine moiety at binding and ordering turns A and B. Nucleotide-free viperin contains a (βα)6 partial barrel and has a disordered N-terminal extension and a partially ordered C-terminal extension.
+The difference being that the uracil moiety is less effective than the cytosine moiety at binding and ordering turns A and B. Nucleotide-free viperin contains a (βα)6 partial barrel and has a disordered N-terminal extension and a partially ordered C-terminal extension.
 When the C-terminal tail is ordered, a six-residue α-helix, an eight-residue P-loop (that binds the γ-phosphate of CTP), and a 310-helix are revealed.